ziagham/Sample-Microservices/README.md

 ### Perform some operations

-Customer service includes some RESTful methods.
+Customer service includes some REST methods.
 These methods include Customer list, new customer registration and customer update.
 The following commands can be used to call each method.

 ##### GET customers list
     curl --request GET --url http://localhost:5000/api/v1.0/customer